Garlic and Herb Breadsticks

 - Transfer the dough to an oiled bowl, cover with plastic wrap and let rise for until doubled, about an hour.

-- Preheat oven to 425°.
-Punch down dough, and divide into eight equal pieces.
+- Preheat oven to 425°F. Punch down dough, and divide into eight equal pieces.
 Roll into breadstick shape and place on an greased baking sheet.
 Bake in preheated oven for 7-10 minutes, or until the top is golden brown.

 - Brush hot breadsticks with melted butter and sprinkle on garlic salt, serve warm